 Differences yes by target group

 In addition, there are significant differences in terms of the costs of continuing education among the individual groups of participants: Persons who take part in non-company continuing education spend considerably more money each year with 856 Euro than with participants in further training programs - namely 285 Euro.
 This is because employers often pay the costs, while non-company training participants receive only 14% reimbursement.

-Employees are much more likely to have the opportunity to continue their education as unemployed or self-employed.
-Sociodemographic characteristics also play a role: young participants up to 24 years are more often free of charge, participants between 25 to 34 as well as from 55 to 64 average the highest costs for further training.
-Education also plays a role: the higher the level of education, the higher the average training costs are, since those who already have a higher basic education are more willing to invest in higher-qualification and correspondingly expensive further education.
+Employees are much more likely to be offered free training than those who are unemployed or self-employed.
+Socio-demographic characteristics also play a role: Young participants up to 24 years are more often free of charge, participants between 25 to 34 and 55 to 64 spend on average the highest costs for further education.
+Training also plays a role: the higher the level of education, the higher the average cost of training, because those who already have a higher level of basic education are more willing to invest in a higher-qualifying and correspondingly expensive further education.

 Differences according to type of development

 Depending on the type of further training, the costs are very different and also vary widely between the individual participants: Approximately 45% of the respondents do not have to pay any costs themselves.
 14% will have costs up to about 99 Euro, 28% will bear costs between 100 and 999 Euro.
 13% of participants must shell out more than 1.000 Euro and 2% even have costs of more than 5.000 Euro.
 The highest costs are caused by classical course forms: in addition to participation fees, there are also travel and, if necessary, accommodation costs.
 In addition, the loss of earnings must be taken into account.

-Although the participation fees often seem to be higher, e-learning and self-organized learning forms are somewhat more favorable overall: the learning and working methods (books, PC, telephone and Internet access, etc.) are particularly important here.
-On the other hand, these learning forms require the least amount of time; the travel expenses are not applicable and the loss of earnings is lower.
+Although participation fees often seem higher, eLearning and self-organized learning are altogether a bit cheaper: the learning and work tools (books, PC, telephone and internet access, etc.) are the most important ones.
+On the other hand, these forms of learning require the least amount of time; the travel costs are eliminated and the loss of earnings is lower.

 This should pay attention to you!